1. Blog

 From four broad areas, here are ten more specific communication skills with some examples that you might see on a resume.

-Here are some examples of communication skills for your resume that will paint a picture of how you go about your working day.
-What are 10 good communication skills?
-Which of these do you excel at?
+The mix of communication skills on your resume will paint a picture of how you go about your working day.
+Which of these nine communication skills do you excel at?

 Reflection